Vertebra: Regional variation

 Vertebrae take their names from the regions of the vertebral column that they occupy.
-There are thirty-three vertebrae in the human vertebral column—seven cervical vertebrae, twelve thoracic vertebrae, five lumbar vertebrae, five fused sacral vertebrae forming the sacrum and three to five coccygeal vertebrae, forming the coccyx.
-The regional vertebrae increase in size as they progress downwards but become smaller in the coccyx.
+There are usually thirty-three vertebrae in the human vertebral column — seven cervical vertebrae, twelve thoracic vertebrae, five lumbar vertebrae, five fused sacral vertebrae forming the sacrum and four coccygeal vertebrae, forming the coccyx.
+Excluding rare deviations, the total number of vertebrae ranges from 32 to 35.
+In about 10% of people, both the total number of pre-sacral vertebrae and the number of vertebrae in individual parts of the spine can vary.
+The most frequent deviations are eleven (rarely thirteen) thoracic vertebrae, four or six lumbar vertebrae and three or five coccygeal vertebrae (rarely up to seven).

+The regional vertebrae increase in size as they progress downward but become smaller in the coccyx.

-Cervical vertebrae
+Cervical

 There are seven cervical vertebrae (but eight cervical spinal nerves), designated C1 through C7.
 These bones are, in general, small and delicate.
 Their spinous processes are short (with the exception of C2 and C7, which have palpable spinous processes).
 C1 is also called the atlas, and C2 is also called the axis.
 The structure of these vertebrae is the reason why the neck and head have a large range of motion.
 The atlanto-occipital joint allows the skull to move up and down, while the atlanto-axial joint allows the upper neck to twist left and right.
 The axis also sits upon the first intervertebral disc of the spinal column.

 Cervical vertebrae possess transverse foramina to allow for the vertebral arteries to pass through on their way to the foramen magnum to end in the circle of Willis.
 These are the smallest, lightest vertebrae and the vertebral foramina are triangular in shape.
-The spinous processes are short and often bifurcated (the spinous process of C7, however, is not bifurcated, and is substantially longer than that of the other cervical spinous processes).
+The spinous processes are short and often bifurcated (the spinous process of C7 is not bifurcated, and is substantially longer than that of the other cervical spinous processes).

 The atlas differs from the other vertebrae in that it has no body and no spinous process.
 It has instead a ring-like form, having an anterior and a posterior arch and two lateral masses.
 At the outside centre points of both arches there is a tubercle, an anterior tubercle and a posterior tubercle, for the attachment of muscles.
 The front surface of the anterior arch is convex and its anterior tubercle gives attachment to the longus colli muscle.
 The posterior tubercle is a rudimentary spinous process and gives attachment to the rectus capitis posterior minor muscle.
 The spinous process is small so as not to interfere with the movement between the atlas and the skull.
 On the under surface is a facet for articulation with the dens of the axis.